-Model name Approached used Model capabilities Advantages Disadvantages understand and apply It uses a determinist approach increasing level of uncertainty Bayesian Network Prediction of Human The model is relatively simple and effective The model relies on expert opinion Human (BN) approach for human error likelihood prediction. which is not always easy to have access reliability integrated with better design of The model represents the relation among to. assessment evidence theory emergency internal human factors and associated during approach. management systems. actions. form of prior and conditional probability offshore The methodology is flexible and dynamic 5 emergency and capable of updating the BN with conditions emerging evidence.
+Model name Approached used Model capabilities Advantages Disadvantages understand and apply It uses a determinist approach increasing level of uncertainty Bayesian Network Prediction of Human The model is relatively simple and effective The model relies on expert opinion Human (BN) approach error likelihood for a for human error likelihood prediction. which is not always easy to have access reliability integrated with better design of The model represents the relation among to. assessment evidence theory emergency internal human factors and associated BN requires precise information in the during approach. management systems. actions. form of prior and conditional probability offshore The methodology is flexible and dynamic tables often very difficult to obtain as emergency and capable of updating the BN with numerical values. conditions emerging evidence.
 The model only takes internal human factors into account.
 External factors are not considered in the current model.